AndreasZachariae/semantic_hierarchical_graph/semantic_hierarchical_graph/map_preprocessing/README.md

 # **Preprocessing Overview**
 The model_preprocessing class provided in this project is designed to process images in a specific manner to prepare them for further analysis.
-*before and after image mark the diffrences note the goal number right next to it

 ## **Preprocessing Goals**
 The primary goals of the preprocessing pipeline can be divided into two major tasks:
 ![Model Preprocessing Goal](./assets/model_preprocessing_goal.PNG)